Mortgage Underwriting Letter of Explanation: Sample and Overview

 Related: What do underwriters ask for?

-Many of the guidelines from these secondary authorities require mortgage companies (and their underwriters) to obtain letters of explanation from borrowers.
-At least, in certain situations.
-This is how mortgage companies document things within the borrower’s file.
+Many of these secondary guidelines require mortgage companies (and their underwriters) to obtain letters of explanation from borrowers in certain situations.
+This is how mortgage companies document things within a borrower’s application package.

 The LOE is basically a way for the lender to say: “Yes, we are aware of this issue.
 But we have looked into it and determined that the borrower is still a good candidate for a loan.”